 Preparing and packing for a last-minute camping getaway doesn't have to send you into a tailspin.
 Being prepared and ready to go at any time with short notice can really help you to take advantage of that great weather forecast, the clear calendar or the last-minute change of plans.

-While we recommend you also check out our camping checklist to make sure you have everything you need, here are our tips to reduce preparation and packing time for those last-minute camping holidays:
+While we recommend you also check out our tent camping checklist to make sure you have everything you need, here are our time saving tips to reduce preparation and packing time for those last-minute camping holidays:

 1: Know where to go